 All international tourists who travel to Nepal must hold the Nepal visa, but Indians are not included.
 Nepali embassies and consulates overseas don't have many complex processes to deal with visas.
-You can get your visa in a short time when you reach Nepal, Kathmandu's Tribhuvan Airport, road borders at Nepalganj, Birganj/Raxaul Bazaar, Sunauli, Kakarbhitta, Mahendranagar, Dhangadhi, and the China/Tibetan border - the Rasuwagadhi checkpoint.
+You can get your Nepalese visa on arrival when you reach Kathmandu's Tribhuvan Airport, road borders at Nepalganj, Birganj/Raxaul Bazaar, Sunauli, Kakarbhitta, Mahendranagar, Dhangadhi, and the China/Tibetan border - the Rasuwagadhi checkpoint.

 For children whose ages are under 10, visas are also required but these are free.
 If you come from South Asian countries and China you must hold visas, except India.
 But you don't need to pay for visas if you only enter once in a calendar year.
 Travelers from SAARC countries will get a free visa for 30 days.